 Currently she volunteers with Journey’s Way as a peer leader running groups for senior citizens to help prevent isolation and depression.
 Having retired, and moving to the city, Marcia is living through transitions while helping women in all types of transitions connect and develop communities through Peer Groups.

 In her free time Marcia stays connected with family, seeks out fun cultural activities and lectures, loves to read, walk, do yoga, and to bike and kayak at the shore.

 Sally has a diverse background professionally and geographically.
-These many life transitions shaped her strengths, resilience, curiosity and kindness.
+These many life transitions shaped her strengths, resilience and curiosity.

-Sally chaired a sexual assault survivors board.
+Sally chaired a sexual assault survivors board in Alaska, taught English to international students in Puerto Rico and developed activities programs for older adults in Southern California.
 In Hawaii she chaired the local Outdoor Circle board and served on her church board.

-She is a docent for the Ancient China Gallery at the UPenn Museum, an avid reader, enjoys jazz, dabbles in art quilts, does a bit of traveling and of course, talking, laughing and sharing with friends new and old.
+She is currently a docent for the Upenn Archeology Museum, active in the local chapter of Indivisible, an avid reader, enjoys jazz and the arts, dabbles in quilts, volunteers for numerous causes, does a bit of traveling and of course, talking, laughing and sharing with friends new and old.